equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 - Document assumptions and security requirements
 - Take a picture of your DFD and documents, share on Slack </br>and prepare to present the model to the class

-The person in the group which last joined an IT conference becomes group lead for this exercise.
+The person in the group which last joined an Software Development Conference becomes group lead for this exercise.

 <hr>